sparna-git/legislation-schema.org-howto/README.md

 ### Act consolidated version

+A given consolidated version of an act.
 An Act consolidated version will never be described on its own, but it will always be included in the Abstract act description inside a `workExample` property (see the section on [Abstract act]((#abstract-act)).

 #### Mandatory properties for Act consolidated version